SELinuxProject/selinux/secilc/docs/cil_reference_guide.md

     ipaddr
     macro
     policycap
-2. Explicit anonymous declarations - These are currently restricted to IP addesses where they can be declared directly in statements by enclosing them within parentheses e.g. `(127.0.0.1)` or `(::1)`.
+2. Explicit anonymous declarations - These are currently restricted to IP addresses where they can be declared directly in statements by enclosing them within parentheses e.g. `(127.0.0.1)` or `(::1)`.
 See the [Network Labeling Statements](#network_labeling) section for examples.

 3. Anonymous declarations - These have been previously declared and the object already exists, therefore they may be referenced by their name or identifier within statements.
 For example the following declare all the components required to specify a context: